qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 and choosing :guilabel:`New Connection`.
 You set up a service by adding a :guilabel:`Name` and a :guilabel:`URL`.
 The Vector Tiles Service must provide tiles in :file:`.pbf` format.
-The dialog provides two menus to define the :checkbox:`Min.
-Zoom Level` and the :checkbox:`Max.
-Zoom Level` which are dependend from the Vector Tile you want to load.
+The dialog provides two menus to define the
+|checkbox|:guilabel:`Min.
+Zoom Level` and the
+|checkbox|:guilabel:`Max.
+Zoom Level` which are dependend from the
+Vector Tile you want to load.

 .. index:: XYZ Tile services